Relationships

 Living With Others Intentionally

 Relationships shape us more than we often realize.
-The people we allow close—and the way we show up for them—deeply influence our character, decisions, and emotional health.
+The people we allow close (and the way we show up for them) deeply influences our character, decisions, and emotional health.

 This pillar invites reflection on how you relate to others, not just who is in your life.